GLIMS-RGI/rgi_user_guide/_sources/regions/rgi16.md

 # 16: Low Latitudes

-This region encompasses all glaciers in the tropics and sub-tropics (25°S-20°N) including glaciers in South America, Africa and Indonesia.
+The region encompasses all glaciers in the tropics and sub-tropics (25°S-20°N) including glaciers in South America, Africa and Indonesia.

 ```{admonition} Subregions
 :class: note, dropdown